 Boardgamecafe.net’s focus is however on boardgames.
 Therefore while we’ll attempt to provide coverage to some of the other genres, expect to see our blog report talking mostly about boardgames!
 I suppose that’s why you are reading our blog. 🙂

 We’d planned to do Essen last year but due to some other work commitments, we’d to scrape that plan.
-This year when I saw there’s a nice 10km run (ASICS Grand 10) just a week before Spiel 2012, there’s all the more reason to make this trip.
+This year when I saw there was a nice 10km run (ASICS Grand 10) just a week before Spiel 2012, there’s all the more reason to make this trip.

 The ASICS Grand 10 race was held on 14/10 (Sun) in Berlin so our itinerary was to drop into Berlin first, do the run, stay a few days there and then hop over to Essen on Wed (17/10).
 Sounded like a plan.